bsccf/Uni-notes/Electrical and electronic systems/5b Electrical Resonance/electrical resonance.md

 #### Circuit example:
 Resonant circuits can generate very high voltages or currents, they can be created by connecting a [[inductor]] with a [[Capacitors|capacitor]].

 ![[Pasted image 20211107104638.png]]

+Lets  assume we start with a charged capacitor, now the capacitor applies a [[potential difference]] accross the inductor causing a current to flow.
+The discharging capacitor eventially reaches a state of no stored charge, but the inductor still has energy stored in its magnetic field, so the current continues flowing.
+Now the capacitor begins charging on the opposite side as teh inductor looses energ

 #### Real life example
 ![[coils yes.mp4#play]]